bababouf/Search-Engine/README.md

 1. Clone the repository to local filesystem: **git clone https://github.com/bababouf/Search-Engine.git**
 2. Navigate to the root of the cloned repository
 3. Use Maven command to build project: **mvn clean install**
+4. Once the full corpus is downloaded from the google drive link above, unzip the file and replace the "all-nps-sites-extracted" partial corpus with the full one
-4. Run the driver class: (Open project in an IDE and run the driver class below)
+5. Run the driver class: (Open project in an IDE and run the driver class below)

 Driver Class: **src/SearchEngineFoundation/drivers/DiskPositionalIndexer.java**